 - Start on hands and knees, with the knees directly below the hips and the feet in line with the knees.

 - Keeping the hips, knees, and feet still, walk the hands out in front until they are below the shoulders.
-Keep the arms straight, so that a slight stretch is felt down the sides.

 - Take the right arm and pass it under the left arm while rotating the chest.
 The right hand should rest on the floor, palm up.

 - Lower the right shoulder as far as possible while gently placing the right side of the head onto the floor.
 Look past the armpit toward the ceiling.